¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 B) Enrollee Claim Submission

 Providers will typically submit claims on your behalf, but sometimes you may have to pay for a covered service and file a claim for reimbursement.
-This may happen if your provider is not contracted with us or you have an out-of-area emergency.
+This may happen if your provider is not contracted with us.

 If you have paid for services we agreed to cover, you can request reimbursement for the amount you paid, less any deductible, copayment or cost sharing that is your financial responsibility.
 We must receive notice of claim within 30 days of the date the loss began or as soon as reasonably possible.
 We must receive a request for reimbursement through receipt of a claim within 90 days of the date of service.

 To request reimbursement for a covered service, you need a copy of the detailed claim or bill from the provider.
 You also need to submit a copy of the member reimbursement claim form (PDF) posted at Ambetter.SuperiorHealthPlan.com under “Member Resources”.
-Send this to us at the following address:
+Send all the documentation to us at the following address: